particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### EEPROM

-The [EEPROM emulation API](/reference/device-os/api/eeprom/eeprom/) is the same across the Photon and M SoM.
+The [EEPROM emulation API](/reference/device-os/api/eeprom/eeprom/) is the same across the E Series and M SoM.

-The E Series had 2047 bytes of emulated EEPROM.
+- The E Series had 2047 bytes of emulated EEPROM.
-The M SoM has 4096 bytes of emulated EEPROM.
-On the P2 and Gen 3 devices, the EEPROM is actually just a file on the flash file system.
+- The M SoM has 4096 bytes of emulated EEPROM.
+On the M SoM, P2, Photon 2, and Gen 3 devices, the EEPROM is actually just a file on the flash file system.

 ### Interrupts